thill/flex_buffers/README.md

 Safe, flexible buffers for modern C++.

+## Include
+Flex Buffers are provided in a single header file at `flexbuf/flexbuf.h`.
+Bazel users can utilize `//:flexbuf` from the root `BUILD` file.

 ## Class Overview
 * `BufferView` - A const-only, fixed-length buffer that wraps existing memory.
 Pass-by-value continues to point to the same underlying memory.
 * `Buffer` - A mutable, fixed-length buffer that can either allocate memory or wrap existing memory.
 Pass-by-value will deep copy.
 Extends `BufferView`.